-EECS students and faculty work on multi-million dollar interdisciplinary research project at state-of-the-art research facilities including, the Center for the Remote Sensing of Ice Sheets (CReSIS), a NSF Science and Technology Center, and the Information and Telecommunication Technology Center (ITTC).
+EECS students and faculty work on multi-million dollar interdisciplinary research project at state-of-the-art research facilities including, the Center for the Remote Sensing of Ice Sheets (CReSIS), was a NSF Science and Technology Center, and the Institute for Information Sciences (I2S).

 For more information about associated research facilities and programs select one of the research clusters below:

 Center for Remote Sensing of Ice Sheets is a Science and Technology Center established by the National Science Foundation (NSF) in 2005, with the mission of developing new technologies and computer models to measure and predict the response sea level change to the mass balance of ice sheets in Greenland and Antarctica.